 Little is known about the early origins of Gnadenfrei, or Marananga as we know it today.
-When Michael stumbled across a run-down cottage on Neldner Road way back in the early days of Two Hands, little did he know that Marananga would become a hub of hedonistic delights 20 years later!!
+When Michael stumbled across a run-down cottage on Neldner Road that would become our Cellar Door, way back in the early days of Two Hands, little did he know that Marananga would become a hub of hedonistic delights 20 years later!!

-The land on which the Two Hands Cellar door now stands was granted to Heinrich Burghard Theodor Jacobs in 1851.
+The land on which the Two Hands Cellar Door & winery now stands was granted to Heinrich Burghard Theodor Jacobs in 1851.
 In 1853 Friedrich Gottfried Ludwig Qualmann of Langmiel and Daniel Heinrich Christian Busch of Harris’s Flat both farmers jointly acquired the land.
 The property was divided in 1864.

 Friedrich Qualmann transferred his portion, the site of our Cellar Door, to Johann Gottlob Arnold, one of the original settlers in 1879, who then transferred the land to his son Carl Freidrich Arnold.
 Carl and Bertha Arnold built the house after their marriage.
 They had 7 children.
 Carl Arnold worked in Greenock at the Greenock Arms Hotel (which was across the road from what now is The Greenock), as an ostler (someone who tended to guests horses when staying at the inn).
 He died in 1940 and the land and home was willed to his son Friedrich Wilhelm Arnold (who built the house next to the school property with the cream and red bricks).
 After his death in 1961 the property was transferred out of the family.
 The headstones of Carl and Bertha and many of their descendants can be found in St Michael’s cemetery today.